derrmru/react-navigation-menu/Readme.md

 export default App;
 ```

 The navigation items are passed via props as an array.
-For principle items pass a tuple,
+For principle items pass a tuple, with the following indexes:

-index 0: the name to appear in nav
+1. index 0: the name to appear in nav
-index 1 the url to link to
+2. index 1 the url to link to

 For a dropdown item with subitems, pass an array with the following:

-index 0: Your Nav Item Title
+1. index 0: Your Nav Item Title
-index 1: 'dropdown'
+2. index 1: 'dropdown'
-index 1: An array of tuples in the same format as principle items.
+3. index 2: An array of tuples in the same format as principle items.

 ## Dependencies